godotengine/godot-docs/learning/features/3d/lighting.rst

 Omni light shadow mapping is relatively straightforward, as it just works.
 The main issue that needs to be considered is the algorithm used to render it.

-Omni Shadows can be rendered as either "Dual Paraboloid" or "Cube Mapped".
+Omni Shadows can be rendered as either **"Dual Paraboloid" or "Cube Mapped"**.
 The former renders very quickly but can cause deformations, while the later is more correct but more costly.

 .. image:: img/shadow_omni_dp_cm.png

 If the objects being renderer are mostly irregular, Dual Paraboloid is usually enough.
-In any case, shadows are often cached too, so it may not make much of a difference (more on that later).
+In any case, as these shadows are cached in a shadow atlas (more on that at the end), it may not make a difference in performance for most scenes.

 Spot light